-I've got mad love for our volunteers.
+I've got mad love for hospice volunteers.

-Writer's picture: Gabrielle Elise Jimenez Gabrielle Elise Jimenez
+- Gabrielle Elise Jimenez

-While I have mad love and respect for all members of the team, it is the volunteers who I hold just a tad bit higher than the rest.
-The way they give so unselfishly to others, fills my heart with happy.
+While I have mad love and respect for all members of the hospice team, it is the volunteers who I hold just a tiny bit higher than the rest.
+The way they give so unselfishly to others fills my heart with happy.
 I feel honored and blessed to work with our volunteers and know that if they have been to, or are about to see a patient, they will be in very good hands.
-Whether it is sitting completely still, holding a hand, singing or reading to a patient, it is done with such kindness and presence and is a true gift to all of our patients.
+Whether it is sitting completely still, holding a hand, singing or reading to a patient, it is done with kindness and presence and is a true gift to all of our patients.

 I remember a patient who looked forward to every Wednesday when her volunteer brought ice cream, another who enjoyed visits from his volunteer who brought his dog, and so many family members who appreciated the visits because it meant their loved one was safe and cared for and they could step away and run an errand or just take a few minutes to breathe.
 Everyone benefits from the volunteers who visit, the patient, the family, and the team.

 The peace, the comfort, and the gentle kindness our volunteers bring, is so important to the work we do and a day does not go by that I do not feel honored to share space with them.
-I admire them, I respect them and from the very depths of my heart I say “thank you” to them.
+I admire them, I respect them, and from the very depths of my heart I say “thank you” to them.

 With love and gratitude,